Karima Gore

+Early life

+He was born in the United States to Antiguan parents.

+Domestic career

 Prior to his List A debut, he played in several 50-over matches for the United States against the United Arab Emirates in March 2019.
 Gore has also played cricket in Antigua and Barbuda, including matches alongside his father.
 In 2014, Gore was the leading run-scorer and wicket-taker in the United Insurance Schools U19 competition.

 In June 2019, he was named in a 30-man training squad for the United States cricket team, ahead of the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament in Bermuda.
 The following month, he was one of twelve players to sign a three-month central contract with USA Cricket.
 In August 2019, he was named in the United States' squad for the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament.
 He made his Twenty20 International (T20I) debut for the United States against Canada on August 21, 2019.

 In November 2019, he was named in the United States' squad for the 2019–20 Regional Super50 tournament.
 In June 2021, he was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.
 In October 2021, he was named in the American squad for the 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua.